sedanonpc/agentdd/USER_ACCOUNTS_README.md

 1. `id` is the primary key
 2. `user_id` references the Supabase auth.users table
 3. Points are split into two columns:
-   - `provisioned_points`: Points that are reserved (e.g., held in escrow) and can no longer be spent
+   - `reserved_dare_points`: Points that are reserved (e.g., held in escrow) and can no longer be spent
-   - `unprovisioned_points`: Points that are not yet reserved and can still be spent
+   - `free_dare_points`: Points that are not yet reserved and can still be spent

 ## Database Initialization